Pearson Band

 Oboe

 The oboe is similar in appearance to a clarinet, but it is played using a double reed instead of a single reed to produce sound.
 Soloistic and melodious, the oboe is a unique member of the band and only a few students each year will be selected to play it.
-Students wanting to play the oboe must take private lessons.
+Students wanting to play the oboe are highly encouraged to take private lessons.

 Bassoon

 The bassoon is played with a double reed and is a larger, lower sounding instrument.
 With its dignified and majestic sound, the bassoon is also a unique member of the band with only a few special students selected to play it each year.
-Students wanting to learn the bassoon must take private lessons.
+Students wanting to learn the bassoon are highly encouraged to take private lessons.

 Clarinet